-What Causes Bruising in Pole Dancing?
+What Causes Pole Dance Bruises?

 Bruises, medically known as contusions, are caused by damage to tiny blood vessels under the skin.
 In pole dancing, these bruises occur primarily due to repeated gripping, twisting, and pressure on specific areas of the body.
 When a dancer grips the pole tightly or spins, the skin, and underlying tissues experience significant force, leading to localized bruising.
 Common “pole bruises” occur on the thighs, shins, forearms, and even the inner arms and ribs.
+Understanding the common causes of pole dance bruises can help you adjust your technique and prevent them.

 Understanding Different Types of Pain in Pole Dancing